-After you change the IP on a SpectroSERVER machine, you need to save, initialize and load the database to stamp it with the new IP.
+After you change the hostname on a SpectroSERVER machine, you need to save, initialize and load the database to stamp it with the new name.

 With few exceptions, Spectrum servers communicate via SSAPI and Corba.
 Both of these only use hostnames (not IP addresses).

 The following is a list of files, that must be updated to use the new hostname.

 On a SpectroSERVER: